yonte828/Obsidian/資源リサイクル10%チャレンジ/プレゼンテーション原稿_Machine_X復活提案_Eng.md

 **First, Proposal 1: "Technical Support for Mobility Transformation."**

-This proposal aims to achieve early mobility transformation of Company A products through specialized technical assistance and know-how transfer from Company B. Specifically, we will provide comprehensive know-how necessary for mobilization, enhance the reliability of Company A products, and help achieve mobility goals at an early stage.
+This proposal aims to achieve early mobility transformation of Company A products through specialized technical assistance and know-how **transfer** #check from Company B. Specifically, we will provide comprehensive know-how necessary for mobilization, enhance the reliability of Company A products, and help achieve mobility goals at an early stage.

-In fact, regarding this proposal, Company A has already approached Company B. In particular, you have expressed interest in utilizing our undercarriage technology, and we would like to move this forward.
+In fact, regarding this proposal, Company A has already approached us.
+In particular, you have expressed interest in utilizing our undercarriage technology, and we would like to move this forward.

 **And what we'd especially like to focus on today is Proposal 2: "The Machine X Revival Project."**